-Configuring the Array
+Configuring the Array for SATA and sSATA

-Please note that this section was configured with an earlier version of the EVGA GUI BIOS.
+Please note that this section was configured, in part, with an earlier version of the EVGA GUI BIOS.
 The current GUI BIOS may look different, but will follow a similar set of steps to create and repair a RAID volume.

-Attach all SATA devices you intend to use, and make sure power is attached.
+Attach all SATA and/or sSATA devices you intend to use, and make sure power is attached.
 Power the system on.
 Press the "Delete" key repeatedly to enter BIOS.
 Once into BIOS you will need to enable the RAID function of the board.

-Once into BIOS, click on (or navigate with your arrow keys) the "Advanced" tab at the top, and then on "SATA Configuration."
+From BIOS, click on (or navigate with your arrow keys) the "Advanced" tab at the top, and then on "SATA Configuration."